ART Data Monitoring

 - Participation in the global monitoring of ART and in international comparisons relating to ART access and practice.

 - Improving the quality of infertility care in South Africa.
 Experience has demonstrated that the implementation of national or regional ART data monitoring is associated with improved quality of ART.
-Moreover, individual clinics/laboratories will have an important external quality control measure against which to evaluate their own performance data.
+Moreover, individual clinics/laboratories have an important external quality control measure against which to evaluate their own performance data.

 Limitations of national anonymous ART data monitoring

 National ART data monitoring is not a substitute for sound clinical or laboratory research, although it may assist in ART-related research.
 Answers to the question, for example, 'What is the optimal stimulation protocol for ART?' must be derived from randomized controlled trials not from national data registries.
-It is likely that national anonymous data monitoring will raise more research questions than it will initially help to answer.

 International interest and support

-In working towards national anonymous ART data monitoring the sub-committee has received support and interest from various official bodies.
+SARA has received support and interest from various official bodies.
 We wish to acknowledge:

 - The International Committee for Monitoring Assisted Reproductive Technology (ICMART), the International Federation of Fertility Societies (IFFS) and the World Health Organisation (WHO).
 Representatives of these organisations have shown a keen interest in the implementation of national anonymous ART data monitoring in South Africa and have provided expert advice on several occasions.
-Moreover, a jointly conducted meeting on the ART glossary and International Data Monitoring held in Geneva in 2008 provided a member of the SASREG sub-committee with the opportunity to develop a better understanding of the functioning of ART data registers.